zachariahmilby/planet-viewer/README.md

-# `planetviewer`: Visualization Utilities for Solar System Observers
+# `planetviewer`: Ephemeris and Visualization Utilities for Solar System Observers

-`planetviewer` is a Python-based planetary geometry viewer based on the NASA PDS Ring-Moon Systems Node (available [here](https://pds-rings.seti.org/tools/)).
+`planetviewer` is a Python-based planetary geometry viewer based on the NASA PDS Ring-Moon Systems Node [Planet Viewers](https://pds-rings.seti.org/tools/).
 It incorporates the functionality of both Matplotlib and Astropy as detailed below.
 It is integrated with Astropy's `Angle` and derived objects like `Longitude`, `Latitude`, and `SkyCoord` along with its `units` module.
 Most of the functions and methods are decently described in their docstrings, but I'll provide some overviews and a few examples here.

 ## Installation
 Here are some installation instructions for the average Anaconda user; if